-Before you leave the hospital after the operation, a follow-up appointment will be made for your child to come back and see the surgeon.
-Make sure that you either have this appointment or know who to contact.
+After you leave the hospital, a follow-up appointment will be made for your child to come back and see the surgeon.

-There is a risk of developing an infection after having a burst appendix.
-Contact your surgeon earlier than the scheduled appointment if:
+There is a small risk of developing an infection or a bowel blockage after having a burst appendix.
+Contact your GP or take your child to the local emergency department if: